odmustafa/mini_checkin_app-feature-confidence-based-matching/README.md

 - Real-time Scan-ID file watching
 - Proper case conversion for improved contact matching

+## New Account Activation Flow - Explained
+- Check [New Account Activation Flow](./New-Account-Activation-flow.md) for a detailed explanation of the New Account Activation flow (now with a neat flowchart!)

 ## Recent Improvements
 - Added confidence-based contact matching system with color-coded indicators
 - Implemented intelligent scoring algorithm for name and DOB matching